A tightness criterion for random fields, with application to the Ising model: Introduction

 In applications to the problems of probability theory mentioned above, this definition is often too stringent.
 Consider the case of homogenization.
 Let $u_\eps$ be the solution to a Dirichlet problem on $U \subset \R^d$, for a divergence-form operator with random coefficients varying on scale $\eps \to 0$.
 While $\eps^{-\frac d 2} (u_\eps - \E[u_\eps])$ is expected to converge to a random field in the bulk of the domain, this is most likely not the case close to the boundary: a comparably very large boundary layer is expected to be present.
 This boundary layer should become asymptotically thinner and thinner as $\eps \to 0$, but should nevertheless prevent convergence to happen in a function space such as the one alluded to above.

 As a consequence, we will define local Besov spaces that are very tolerant to bad behavior close to the boundary.
 In short, we take the inductive limit of Besov spaces over compact subsets of the domain.
-Even when $U = \R^d$, the space thus defined is different from the usual Besov space on $\R^d$, because of its locality.
+Even when $U = \R^d$, the space thus defined will be stricty larger than the usual Besov space on $\R^d$, because of its locality.
 This locality is convenient for instance when handling stationary processes.

 While we did not find previous works where such spaces appear, readers familiar with Besov spaces will not be surprised by the results presented here.
 On the other hand, we hope that probabilists will appreciate to find here a tightness criterion that is very convenient to work with.
-In order to convince the reader of the latter, we now state a particular case of the results proved below.
+In order to convince the reader of the latter, we now state a particular case of our main tightness result, Theorem~\ref{t:tight}, when the domain $U$ is the whole space $\R^d$.
 For each $\al \in \R$, we define a function space $\Cl(\Rd)$ of distributions with ``local $\al$-H\"older regularity'', and for any given $r \ge | \al|$, we identify a \emph{finite} family of compactly supported functions $\phi$, $(\psii)_{1 \le i < 2^d}$ of class~$C^r$ such that the following holds.

 \begin{thm} Let $(f_m)_{m \in \N}$ be a family of random linear forms on $C^r_c(\Rd)$, let $1 \le p < \infty$ and let $\be \in \R$ be such that $|\be| < r$.
 Assume that there exists a constant $C < \infty$ such that for every $m \in \N$, the following two statements hold: